 Proper use of sodium sulfate, potassium sulfate, and magnesium sulfate

 Your doctor may have special instructions for you, depending on the schedule of your colonoscopy you are going to have.
 If you have not received such instructions, or if you do not understand them, check with your doctor in advance.

-It is best if you do not eat any solid food before taking sodium sulfate, potassium sulfate, and magnesium sulfate and until after your colonoscopy.
+It is best if you do not eat any solid food before taking this medicine and until after your colonoscopy.